w11k/ngx-componentdestroyed/README.md

 - `untilComponentDestroyed(this)`
 - `takeUntil(componentDestroyed(this))`

 as the last Observable pipe operator.
-The TypeScript compiler will ensure that `this`' class implements a `ngOnDestroy()` method.

 ```
 import {interval} from "rxjs";
 import {takeUntil} from "rxjs/operators";
-import {componentDestroyed} from "@w11k/ngx-componentdestroyed";
+import {untilComponentDestroyed} from "@w11k/ngx-componentdestroyed";

 interval(1000)